“Sing Judy! Dance Judy! The World Is Waiting For Your Sunshine!” – “A Star Is Born” ad tagline, 1955

 The packaging is the same as the first volume, in the “gate-fold” style, with another nice collage of photos.
 The cover photo is again of Judy post-MGM, obviously, MGM Records was capitalizing on Judy’s career renaissance of the early 1960s by trying to appeal to the public’s then-current image of her.

 March 3, 1963: This article appeared in “This Week Magazine” promoting Judy’s return to musicals, I Could Go On Singing.

 March 3, 1964: Columnist Mike Connolly reported that although Judy’s TV series, “The Judy Garland Show,” was not being renewed for a second season, Capitol Records was going to release an album of songs from the soundtrack of the show, featuring Vic Damone.
 Damone had recently appeared as a guest star on the show and sang a “West Side Story” medley with Judy.
 Connolly reported that Damone was set for a return to the show because the proposed album was 8 minutes short on material.

-That Garland/Damone didn’t happen but Capitol did release an album of songs from the show, without Damone, in 1964.
-Titled “Just for Openers” is was the first and only official LP release of songs from the series.
+That Garland/Damone album didn’t happen but Capitol did release an album of songs from the show, without Damone, in 1964.
+Titled “Just for Openers” it was the first and only official LP release of songs from the series.

 Note: The first photo is a snapshot of Liza and Peter on a separate date.